 Treatment is carried out by the doctor according to a protocol.
 A protocol is a plan, or sort of a road map that the doctor follows.
 Each doctor that treats participants in a study uses the same protocol or plan.
 The participant's course of treatment is followed very closely.
 Once the treatment portion of the protocol is complete, participants may continue to be monitored for other endpoints of the study.

 Clinical trials have steps built in to protect participants.
 One of these steps is the informed consent process, an ongoing process during the course of a trial.
-The doctor and study coordinator reviews the treatment plan, which includes the potential risks, benefits and all the detailed information about the study with the potential participant.
+The doctor and study coordinator review the treatment plan, which includes the potential risks, benefits and all the detailed information about the study with the potential participant.
 This information is also written in a consent form document, which is presented to the person before any treatment can begin.
 The potential participant is given time to have all questions answered and understand the treatment plan.
 A person may choose not to participate in a study and this does not affect their care.
 If a person decides to participate, the consent form is signed.
-Signing a consent form does not mean that a person must remain in a study until the end or that any of your legal rights will be affected.
+Signing a consent form does not mean that you must remain in a study until the end or that any of your legal rights will be affected.
 A person can leave a study at any time without fear of penalty or loss of any medical care.
 If a person decides to leave a study the doctor will discuss information about other treatment options.

 Another step that protects patients in clinical trials is the eligibility criteria.
-Eligibility criteria are certain characteristics outlined in the protocol that all participants in the study must have at the present time.
+Eligibility criteria are certain characteristics outlined in the protocol that all participants in the study must have at the time of giving consent to participate.
 The criteria differ, depending on what questions the study is trying to answer.
-Examples are age, gender, type and stage of disease.
+Examples include age, gender, type and stage of disease.

 Participants' rights are important to remember because participation in any clinical trial is voluntary.
 The rights of a participant do not change because they take part in a research study.